 The resolution may or may not require customer interactions.
 Sometimes you need customer data or information to help the investigation.
 In other circumstances, the investigation is entirely systematic and may restore service to the customer without additional input.

 This investigation and diagnostic process are not the same as Problem Management.
-The objective is to quickly restore service and the customer experience.
+The objective is to restore service and the customer experience quickly.
 That may be either through a work-around process or, ideally, correcting the cause of the incident.

 Problem management is a slower, detailed investigation that often stems from multiple related incidents.